brsh/brshUptrends/readme.md

-To see what MPs are defined on monitors, you use the `Request-uptMonitorMaintenancePeriod` function for querying individual monitors, or the `Request-uptGroupMaintenancePeriod` function for querying groups (the Group one just wraps the groupmember function and pipes it to the MonitorMW function, basically just helping shorten things for you).
+To see what MPs are defined on monitors, you use the `Request-uptMonitorMaintenancePeriod` function for querying individual monitors, or the `Request-uptGroupMaintenancePeriod` function for querying groups (the Group one just wraps the GroupMember function and pipes it to the MonitorMP function, basically just helping shorten things for you).

 #### Syntax